WysiWyg-Protogen/Computer-Repository/README.md

-## Platform links and descriptions! aaaaaaaaaa
+## Platform links and descriptions!

 **(Cntrl-click the links to open them in new windows!)**